insurance terms

 The allowed amount is the maximum amount that the plan (Blue Cross Blue Shield) will pay for a covered service.
 If you use your out-of-network benefits and file for reimbursement, you will be reimbursed based on the allowed amount (minus your deductible and coinsurance) and NOT what the provider charges for the service.
-If your provider charged more than the plans’ allowed amount, you will be responsible for the difference between the two amounts.
+If your provider charged more than the plans’ allowed amount, you will be responsible for the difference between the two amounts, in addition to your deductible and/or coinsurance.

 Coinsurance